polterguy/phosphorusfive/plugins/p5.lambda/README.md

     innerValue:Yup, we branched!
 ```

-In the above code, the *[foo]* node, will be evaluated as an Active Event, and if it returns true (or some sort of 'existence object'), the
+In the above code, the **[foo]** node, will be evaluated as an Active Event, and if it returns true (or some sort of _'existence object'_), the
 condition as a whole will yields true.
-If you created an Active Event named "foo", and you made sure it returned for instance "true", then
+If you created an Active Event named **[foo]**, and you made sure it returned for instance _"true"_, then
 the branch would occur, and we would have our widget created.
-Since *[foo]* above, is not an existing Active Event, it will not do anything,
+Since **[foo]** above, is not an existing Active Event, it will not do anything,
-making its value still being "null" after evaluation of itself, meaning the condition for *[if]* yields false, and no widget is created, since
+making its value still being _"null"_ after evaluation of itself, meaning the condition for **[if]** yields false, and no widget is created, since
 the branch does not occur.
 To use constants as your conditions for your conditional events, often makes little or no sense.
-A more useful approach, would be to use
+A more useful approach,
-an expression, yielding the results of some node-set, such as the following.
+would be to use an expression, yielding the results of some node-set, such as the following.

 ```
 _x:bool:true